hyeok55/solution_challenge_2024/README.md

 3. Unintentional involvement of drug offenders and drug use: An increasing number of cases of drug involvement or drug use in unintentional situations are causing social problems.

-## DrugSafe provides a website that can troubleshoot the above four issues.
+## DrugSafe provides a website that can troubleshoot the above four issues:

 1. Detailing the side effects and dangers of drugs: Explain the side effects and dangers of drugs so that the public can understand and perceive them.